bablokb/gpio-poll-service/README.md

 -------------

 To configure the service, you have to edit `/etc/gpio-poll.conf`.
+This file has one `[GLOBAL]` section for

+  - global options
+  - defaults for gpio-specific options
+  - list of gpios to monitor

+Global options are:

-This file has one `[GLOBAL]` section which lists the GPIOs to monitor, and which enables to set a debug-flag.
-If the latter is `1`, the service will write various messages to the system log.
+  - `debug`: if set to `1`, the service will write various messages to the system log
+  - `fifo`: if set to `1`, the service will write all events to the fifo `/var/run/gpio-poll.fifo` instead of executing gpio-specific commands

 For every GPIO listed in the global section, you have to add an individual section named `[GPIOxx]` with xx being the number of the GPIO.
+If you omit the section, the service configures the global defaults for the pin.

 The service supports the following parameters for every section:

   - `active_low`: this configures the value-state of the pin if set to low
   - `edge`: detect changes.
 Can be either `both`, `rising` or `falling`
   - `ignore_initial`: don't report initial state
+  - `bounce_time`: if not null, ignore all events within the given time range in seconds for this pin.
-  - `command`: the command to execute on interrupt
+  - `command`: the command to execute on interrupt (ignored if global option `fifo` is `1`)

+For all these values you can set defaults in the global section.
+So if you want to monitor multiple gpios and process them identically, you just need to list the options once in the global section.

 The `command` is called with four parameters: